zalinasco/sickrage-subspedia-provider/README.md

 or something like that.

 Then copy the subspedia.py file in your sickrage/lib/subliminal/services, restart SickRage and enable the provider in the "Subtitles Settings" page of SickRage.

+Optionally you can add the subspedia.png icon to sickrage/gui/slick/images/subtitles.

+Have a look at the screenshots for an idea of what you will get once it is all up and running.